achen930/Notion-User-Documentation/docs/createADatabase.md

 ![Local Image](images/title_name.jpg)

-## Adding Additional Properties
+## Customizing the Database

-You can customize your database by adding additional properties to fit your needs.
+1. You can customize your database by adding additional properties to fit your needs.
 Click on the "+" button on the top row to bring up a list of the different types of properties you can add.
 Choose the one that best fits your needs.

 ![Local Image](images/add_column_1.jpg)

 ![Local Image](images/add_column_2.jpg)

-## Editing Columns Names

-Click on a column name on the top row to bring up an editing menu for the column.
+2. Click on a column name on the top row to bring up an editing menu for the column.
 You can change the name through the top option.
 Press enter to confirm your change.

 ![Local Image](images/edit_column_name.jpg)

-## Adding Entries to Your Database

-Start populating your database by clicking on the "+ New" button below the last entry or by directly clicking on the empty cells in the database table.
+3. Start populating your database by clicking on the "+ New" button below the last entry or by directly clicking on the empty cells in the database table.
 Enter the relevant information for each entry based on the defined properties.

 ![Local Image](images/add_entry.jpg)

-## Organizing and Filtering Your Database

-Organize your database by grouping entries, sorting them, or filtering them based on specific criteria.
+4. Organize your database by grouping entries, sorting them, or filtering them based on specific criteria.
 Click on the column name to bring up filters such as sort ascending/descending or by keyword.

 ![Local Image](images/filter_database.jpg)